The Next Generation of Data Science Education

 Welcome to the Future of Data Science Education

 In this demonstration, we showcase cutting-edge technology that brings interactive coding directly into slide decks using WebAssembly (WASM) through the new official Quarto WebAssembly backend: quarto-live by George Stagg.
 This innovative approach revolutionizes how we present and teach data science concepts by allowing for real-time code execution, visualization, and exercises within the presentation itself.
+For more on the Quarto WebAssembly backend, see the official documentation.

 You can view the demonstration of this technology in the following slide deck: